-hould the subdivision or addition abut an existing water or sanitary sewer line installed by someone other han the city, the owner shall pay to the city a "Developers Liability" charge to be refunded to the original installer of the line, as prescribed by the Pro Rata ordinance of the city.
+should the subdivision or addition abut an existing water or sanitary sewer line installed by someone other than the city, the owner shall pay to the city a "Developers Liability" charge to be refunded to the original installer of the line, as prescribed by the Pro Rata ordinance of the city.

-6.1.5 LIFT STATIONS
+5.1.5 LIFT STATION

-should a lift station, either temporary or permanent, be necessary to provide a sanitary sewer service to the subdivision or addition, the property owner shall construct the station and all appurtenances, at his pwn expense.
+Should a lift station, either temporary or perminent, be necessary to provide a sanitary sewer service to the subdivision or addition, the property owner shall construct the station and all appurtenances, at his bwn expense.
 If and when the lift station is no longer needed, the installation will, unless other provisions are made, remain the property of the City of Farmersville for reuse or disposal.
-A "Developers Liability's tharge for such lift stations and appurtenances may be established as prescribed in the ProRata Ordinance of the city.
+A "Developers Liability" tharge for such lift stations and appurtenances may be established as prescribed in the ProRata Ordinance of the city.

-5.1.6 LIMITATIONS AND EXCEPTIONS
+6.1.6 LIMITATIONS AND EXCEPTIONS

-the only shall not participate in the following easts:
+The city shall not participate in the following costs